Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Everything was moving so damn fast.
 Including the death of his own Clan, if shit didn’t change.

-And if the Females had a flaw...it was that the hard, repetitive and *necessary* work that propped up all of civilization was often invisible to them.
+And if the Females had a flaw... it was that the hard, repetitive and *necessary* work that propped up all of civilization was often invisible to them.
 A hard-working Male might win them over with his physique and his wit, but his job?
 There was no *glamor* in moving goods.

 If ever there was a moment to change that dynamic, it was now. *Now* was the time they could show their quality to the world.
-But...how?
+But... how?
 Just delivering the goods wouldn’t suffice.
 It was what they were *expected* to do, after all.
 Nobody ever won favor by doing what was expected of them.
 They needed to go above and beyond, somehow.

 ...So, they needed to deploy forward.